 You will also need to take note of your annual filing dates as well as when you should be filing your corporate tax returns.
 Your corporate secretary should be able to assist you with these matters.
 They can also assist in preparing your unaudited financial statements.

-At Singapore Secretary Services, we provide annual filing services.
-For clients under our portfolio, we will only be collecting the SGD$60 submission fee.
+At Raffles Corporate Services, we provide annual filing services.
+For clients under our portfolio, we will collect this $60 together with our annual corporate secretarial fees.
 This SGD$60 will be paid to ACRA.
 We also assist with the preparation of the unaudited financial reports.
 Pricing will depend on the scope of work to be done.

 Approximate cost to set up a Singapore company with Singapore Secretary Services:

-Set up cost: $450 for incorporation, $550 for annual corporate secretarial fees.
-Subsequent years will be $550 for corporate secretary fees.
+Set up cost: $450 for incorporation, $600 for annual corporate secretarial fees which INCLUDES the $60 to be paid to ACRA for the annual return filing..
+Subsequent years will be $600 for corporate secretary fees.

 Registered office fee: $200 per year.